Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 > [!TODO]
 > Reference LLM.int8() in this section

-In this section, we give an intuition behind SmoothQuant - a recent paper that addresses accuracy degradation when quantizing neural nets.
+This section gives an intuition behind SmoothQuant - a recent paper that addresses accuracy degradation when quantizing neural nets.
 We found this to be surprisingly effective for our own models.
 Importantly, SmoothQuant can be applied **offline**, meaning there are no downsides related to throughput or memory footprint.

-The authors describe two key observations that motivate SmoothQuant:
+The authors describe two key observations that motivate their approach:

 1. The distribution of neural network weights is uniform and flat.
 The distributions of activations is not.
 This makes activations harder to quantize than weights.
 2. Activation outliers appear in fixed channels.